 Special Votes are available to electors:

-If an elector requests a Special Vote and is not on the Parliamentary Roll (e.g. just turned 18 years of age), the person must enrol at any Post Shop during normal business hours.
-Special Vote Declarations are forwarded to Registrars of Electors for verification that the elector is eligible and has enrolled as a Parliamentary elector.
+If an elector wants to make a special vote, but is not on the Parliamentary Roll (e.g. they have just turned 18), they must enrol at a Post Office during normal business hours.
+Special vote declarations are forwarded to the Registrar of Electors who check that the elector is eligible.

 NOTE: Special Votes cannot be collected by candidates or their assistants for distribution to electors.

 Good question!
 We recommend you read the candidate's blurbs which are up online and also in the Candidate Profile booklet.
 It's available online - and you'll also receive another copy with your voting papers.